Antony-AXS/indicator.nvim/README.md

 ## ⇁ Installation

-* neovim 0.10 + required
+* Neovim 0.10 + required
-* make sure a nerdfont is added in your terminal emulator, if not download from : https://www.nerdfonts.com/
+* Ensure that a [Nerd Font](https://www.nerdfonts.com/font-downloads) is installed and configured in your terminal emulator.
-* install using your favorite plugin manager (lazy.nvim in this example)
+* Install using your preferred plugin manager (e.g., `lazy.nvim` in this example).
-* keymap examples are also provided, Feel free to change the keymaps to suit your own comfort.
+* Keymap examples are also provided.
+Feel free to modify them to suit your preferences.

 ```lua
 {